appGoo/appgoo.github.io/README.md

 ## A simple introduction

-_app: noun_
-short for application - "software application"

-_Goo: noun_
-Any sticky and viscous substance; glop, gunk: example - he fell in the goo

-At its purest, appGoo is a platform for delivering browser-level code to be executed - providing that code is text based.
+At its purest, appGoo is a platform for delivering browser-level code to be executed - providing that code is text based. appGoo is an efficient method for building highly dynamic and data driven web pages - whether they be for a website or a web application.

-The majority of code sits in file systems and is retrieved to be executed, part of that execution will include getting data from a local database.
+In traditional web architecture, the majority of code resides in file systems and is retrieved to be executed, part of that execution will include getting data from a local database.
 Potentially it could get data from many locations, but the majority would be from a local database.
-By having the code near the data without having to go through additional processes of validation and connection, it would be inherently a more secure and faster process to build and then deliver the combined browser-level which is always a mixture of presentation, data and references.
+By having the code and the data together within the database without having to go through additional processes of validation and connection, it would be inherently a more secure and faster process to build and then deliver the combined browser-level which is always a mixture of presentation, data and references.

 As the browser-level code is generated dynamically, there is no limit on the design of how that generated code is built, it could be tailored per person or user locale - a much simpler task to achieve with generation through a procedural language rather than programs in the filesystem designed to do the same.